-The Dark Knight Rises: 10 Behind-The-Scenes Facts About Christopher Nolan's Final Batman Movie
+The Dark Knight Rises: 13 Behind-The-Scenes Facts About Christopher Nolan's Final Batman Movie

 Christian Bale Was Approached About A Fourth Movie But Turned It Down

 With the way The Dark Knight Rises ends, it seems next to impossible to have Christian Bale continue donning the cape and cowl of Batman in a fourth movie, but that didn't stop Warner Bros. from approaching the actor about playing Bruce Wayne a fourth time.
 The studio's plan, however, didn't work out for a couple of reasons, as Bale told the Toronto Sun newspaper in 2019.

 The major reason Bale didn't want to do it again was that it was always Christopher Nolan's plan to make three films set in Gotham and Bale didn't want to stretch it too far.
 Bale jokingly revealed the other reason was that Nolan stepped away after the third movie and Bale's services were no longer needed.
+Bale stated in a 2022 interview with Comicbook.com that he would only return to the role if Nolan came back as director, which doesn’t seem likely.

-If you've read through all of these behind-the-scenes facts about The Dark Knight Rises and want more Batman trivia, make sure to check out the rundown of the making of Tim Burton's 1989 Batman or everything we know about the upcoming The Batman which is slated to swoop into theaters in October 21.
+If you've read through all of these behind-the-scenes facts about The Dark Knight Rises and want more Batman trivia, make sure to check out the rundown of the making of Christopher Nolan’s The Dark Knight or perhaps how Matt Reeves got The Batman off the ground.